The Five Ordered Steps of Problem-Solving

 On the other hand, you may have trouble making a decision and

-acting on it because you worry that you may make the wrong decision or that your decision may
+acting on it because you worry that you will make the wrong decision or that your decision

 have consequences that you did not anticipate.